ronitSht/AI-Agent/README.md

 # AI-Agent
-AI Agent (MCP) that autonomously scans websites and generates automated tests
+AI Agent (MCP) that autonomously scans websites and generates automated tests (see the attached video)